jsx-eslint/eslint-plugin-react/docs/rules/jsx-uses-react.md

 ## When Not To Use It

-If you are not using JSX, or React is delcared as global variable, this rule will not be useful.
+If you are not using JSX, if React is declared as global variable or if you do not use the `no-unused-vars` rule then you can disable this rule.